 For me and my friends, we often found ourselves going to exhibitions after lectures or seminars, and sometimes even attending talks in the evenings.
 London and its art institutions present great opportunities, and there is an endless array of art-related fun.
 For some who feel strongly about exhibitions they’ve visited, they have the chance to publish art reviews on The Courtauld’s student newspaper, The Courtauldian.
 Whilst I have never written a review, my friends and I often examine our own reception and thoughts from exhibitions and we always find such discussions stimulating.

 Though museums may be closed due to the ongoing pandemic, virtual museum tours have been made available to the public.

 Beyond art and work, students are encouraged to take part in societies or other extra-curriculars.
 Throughout my second year I was involved in the Student’s Union, serving as the Vice President for Student Environment.
 We attended weekly meetings and a termly staff-student parliament raising issues and concerns that students had.
 During this time I helped organise several film screenings and pub quizzes to encourage tighter bonds in our small community.
 Outside of university I am also active in church, where unlike the single-subject nature of The Courtauld, I have made friends from different universities around London studying vastly different subjects.
 Similarly, as a University of London institution, Courtauld students are able to join other UoL sports and recreational societies where we can meet other students.

 Whatever your interests may be – in art or outside of it – London always seems to have an answer.
 The Courtauld also provides different volunteering/working/leadership opportunities for students, which if taken on, may end up providing even more opportunities.

-Please note: if are an international student, with a Tier 4 visa, read about the guidelines about working while studying here.
+Please note: if you are an international student with a Tier 4 visa, read about the guidelines about working while studying here.